stevemclaugh/preservation-torrent/Setup.md

 -->

-Use the included checksum file to verify that everything has arrived intact.
+Next, use the included checksum file to verify that everything has arrived intact.
 This may take a few minutes.

 ```
 md5sum -c DataRefuge_001_test/_checksums.md5
 ```

-If every file passes the check, we're ready to create our torrent file.
-Enter the following command to launch a terminal session in our running Docker container.
+If every file passes the check, we're ready to create our torrent.
+Enter the following command to launch a terminal session in the running Docker container.

 ```